jentery/508v4/keywords.md

 * **storyboarding**: visual narrative that generates empathy and communicates the context for proposed design (usually only three to six panels) (see Martin and Hanington)
 * **structural forms**: masses (materials that are piled or stacked to create forms), frames (struts joined to form a skeleton), and shells (wrap around a volume) (see Lidwell, Holden, and Butler)
 * **swimlanes**: four in total, presented in parallel; storyboard lane (captures events in a user story using comics, photographs, images), user experience lane (details user experience with a flowchart), business process lane (articulate the business logic of the experience), and tools and systems lane (back-end technologies that support actions) (see Martin and Hanington)
+* **think-aloud protocol**: participants verbalize what they are doing and thinking as they complete a task (see Martin and Hanington)
 * **uniform connectedness**: things connected with lines or boxes are perceived to more related than things not connected (see Lidwell, Holden, and Butler)
 * **volatility (experimentation)**: volatile environments tend to favour experimentation (see Lidwell, Holden, and Butler)
 * **wireframing**: a technique for drawing the structure, layout, hierarchy, format, and functionality of an interface; used to express concepts in visual form; usually done early in a project; specific content (particular images or certain words) is saved for later, and placeholder content (such as lorem ipsum) is used instead
 * **Wizard of Oz**: participants are led to believe they are interacting with a working prototype, but in reality a researcher is acting as a proxy from behind the scenes; experience is realistic but the prototype isn't functioning (see Martin and Hanington)
+* **Zeigarnik effect**: interrupted or incomplete tasks are better remembered than completed tasks (see Lidwell, Holden, and Butler)
 * **zine**: variant of fanzine; made by fans or aficionados; often made by collectives, who may be anonymous; origin story linked to sci-fi scenes of the 1930s; "handmade, noncommercial, irregularly issued, small-run, paper publications circulated by individuals participating in alternative, special-interest communities" (140); grew in popularity with punk during the 1970s and 80s; symbols of an "alternative press"; often asserts voice of youth (as subjects, not objects) (145); call "forth a range of intersubjective activities, including reading, certainly, but also exchanging, mailing, bartering, networking, letter writing, and even face-to-face meeting" (148) (see Janice Radway)

 ## Theory Speak